Prime Factorization in C++

 Step 1:

-Starting with 2, find the first factor of the number of interest
+Starting with 2, find the first factor of the target number

 - this factor will definitely be a prime.